 If you’re good at planning your tasks, then plan for each day of the week and each week of the month.
 This alone will save you an immense amount of time; it will make you feel more composed and calmer when you’re working.
-With the extra time you’ve saved you can have meetings with the other employees about the progress from their tasks.
+With the extra time you’ve saved, you can have meetings with the other employees about the progress of their tasks.

 4. Limit Distractions

 Whatever you’re working on, requires your full attention.
 Maybe you’re researching and an email saying urgent arrives in your inbox.
 I suppose you stop and check it.
 Then your Secretary comes through the door with a handful of paperwork you requested.
 After that, someone phones the office to ask about a recent case the firm worked on.
 Your coffee went cold so you ask for another one but after it arrives a staff member wants permission from you to time off; then your coffee’s cold again.